-It is expected that all faculty, teaching instructors and TAs will adhere to the following policy for returning all marked work including mid-term tests, assignments, and final exams in the Department of Anthropology, St. George, University of Toronto.
+It is expected that all faculty, teaching instructors and TAs will adhere to the following procedures for returning all marked work including mid-term tests, assignments, and final exams in the Department of Anthropology, St. George, University of Toronto.

-- TAs must deliver all marked work, mid-term tests, assignments and final exams IN PERSON to the instructor.
+- TAs must deliver all undergraduate marked work, mid-term tests, assignments and final exams IN PERSON to the instructor.

 - “Campus mail must not be used to transport students’ completed exams, graded or otherwise” (FAS/RO).
 Marked work and final exams MUST NOT be sent by Canada Post, campus mail or courier, or scanned/emailed under any circumstances.

 Note: SCANTRON sheets are not permitted to leave the campus under any circumstances because Scantron machines are located on the St. George campus.

 If an emergency arises and a TA cannot deliver all marked work in person to the instructor, the TA may request to deliver the tests or exams in person to an Anthropology department staff member to hold for pick up by the instructor.
 Please note the following instructions still apply if the TA responsible for marking the tests, assignments, or exams gives them to another TA to deliver to the Department:

 In emergency situations, marked work from TAs will only be accepted by department staff IF: